 Trend One: Statement Chairs

 Statement chairs were everywhere this spring, and I’m loving this trend.
 A statement chair is essentially an accent chair, but with more personality.
+Picture something bold or unique that you wouldn’t have seen anywhere else – like the chairs at sedie trasparenti.
 I think, in general, home trends are moving towards a simpler, cleaner aesthetic, but I’m NOT talking minimalism, whatsoever – High Point was loaded with rich colors, textures, and incredibly bold pieces.
 What I mean by simpler and cleaner is, I think we’re doing away with smaller decorative collections (AKA tchotkes) and replacing them with bolder and larger focal points for a cleaner overall look – to my eye anyway.
 Essentially less ‘stuff’ but more character, and statement chairs are a really effective and beautiful way to keep a space bold and uncluttered without sacrificing character, uniqueness, and that wow factor that we’re all after.

 Trend Two: Statement Lighting

 I noticed the same trend with lighting as I did with statement chairs.
 Bold, interesting pieces that stand out from the crowd.
 Adding a bolder lighting choice to a space allows you to add plenty of interest and make an impact with less.